itsjameshan/Wheat-Yield-prediction-for-United-States-by-environmental-features/README.md

 - The probelm is we would like to predict the winter weahter yield in the United States by a given geolocation (e.g., latitude and longtitude).
 The dataset includes two years 1) location and time such as county name, state, latitude, and longtitude, 2) and raw weather features such as temperature, precipitation, wind speed, and pressure, and 3) raw crop physiological features such as NDVI, day in season, and yield (label).
 - Due to the natural of data included weather varaibles, I immediatelly recalled to use weather features to conduct a crop modeling by WOFOST to produce the simulated yield compared to the actual yield (label).
 In the model, this is several specific winter wheat modules can be used for yield simulation.
 Pressure and temperature will be used to calculate the ET demand, and leaf area index (LAI) will be caculated by grows degree days (GDD) accumulation.
-- However, I decided to try different machine learning algorithms by scikit leanr libraries includes regression, SVM, and randomforest etc. to train the model for predicting yield.
+- However, I decided to try different machine learning algorithms by scikit leanr libraries includes regression, SVM, and DecisionTree etc. to train the model for predicting yield.

 ## A high level timeline telling us what you tried and what the results from that were

 1.Data wrangling:
 - Read two .csv files and use pandas library to stack them to a single one.
 The reason is for training the model, it's better to have more yield data.
 The year variation might be considered due to the weather valirability in two years.
 However, due to high genetype and enviroment interation (G x E), the year valiration can be ignored.
 - Several unecessary columns were droped.
 Due to data entry is in a daily base, features such as precipitationType and windBearing are not important.
 Two types of weather features in the dataset are important, temperature and accumulated precipitation.
 Because temperatureMax and temperatureMin, which determines the daily cummulated heat (GDD = (temperatureMax + temperatureMin) /2 - TemperatureBase).
 This is the key to decide how fast the weahter will grow.
 Also, minimum temperature is important for winter wheat because it need vernalization (cold temperature) to inducing flowering.
 Another feature is precipitation, which determines if wheat can get enough wate supply.
 The acumulated precipitation is more imporatant than its form or intensity, unless some region get flooded.
 DayInSeason determines will wheat can grow longer.
 The longer it grows, the more biomass (yield) it can accumulate.
-- The keeped columns included precipAccumulation,averge temperature,temperatureMin,temperatureMax,DayInSeason, NDVI ,Yield.
+- The kept columns included precipAccumulation,averge temperature,temperatureMin,temperatureMax,DayInSeason, NDVI ,Yield.

 2.Quanlity control of the data:
 - The accumulated precipitation was 19 inches maxiumn which makes sense since most of winter wheat region are relative dry.